 Write down the reasons for your appeal.
 This is important because the tribunal does not have to look at anything you do not mention.
 Make sure that you sign the form.
 Send the form back to the office shown on your decision letter within one month of the date of the decision letter.
 Remember, if the appeal's officer finds you have been getting too much money your benefit will be reduced.

 If you cannot appeal against the decision you can still ask us to look at it again.
+See again?
+What the tribunal looks at

-See Section B - Do you want us to look at the decision again?
+Section B - Do you want us to look at the decision